VestedMango119/Space_Runner_Game/README.txt

 The aim of the game is to collect as many stars as possible in the shortest amount of time.
 Colliding into cubes forfeits points, and at each lap, the speed of the player increases making it harder to collect the stars.
 The level will end when all stars are collected, and the player can view their final score and time.
+NOTE: If the game becomes too fast, please close and restart.

 CONTROLS